kingcars/mxr-stack-workshop/README.md

 import machine from './home.machine';
 ```

-And finally, we'll fire off the `LOAD` event using the available `useEffect` hook:
+And finally, we'll fire off the `LOAD` event when the user visits the page using the available `useEffect` hook:

 ```javascript
 useEffect(function () {